aarij-anwer/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+The project is mainly for front-end features using HTML, CSS, JS, jQuery and AJAX front-end skills.
+The back-end is built with Node and Express.
+There's no database so the data is not persistent.

 ## Getting Started